Harry Manning: United States Lines

 His interest in navigation and air transport led him to become a pilot in 1930.
 Manning first met Amelia Earhart in 1928.
 She was returning from her transatlantic crossing as a passenger on the President Harding and Manning was the master.
 Close in age and with a mutual interest in aviation, the two became friends en route.
 In January 1937 the United States Lines granted him a leave of absence to serve as a navigator for Amelia Earhart's attempt to circumnavigate the globe.
 Manning made extensive preparations for the flight which began on March 17, 1937 from Oakland, California.
 Earhart's plane was damaged in Honolulu and required extensive repairs.
 There are conflicting accounts on why Manning left her crew at this point.
 In one account, Manning was unable to extend his leave of absence and had to return to the United States Lines.
 Another version claims that he was concerned about her "aggressive" handling of the plane.
 Earhart would continue on but later disappeared near Howland Island.

-The following year Manning sustained critical injuries when his own plane crashed near Roosevelt Field, L.I.
+The following year Manning sustained critical injuries when his own plane crashed near Roosevelt Field, in Long Island.
 He suffered fractures to both legs, his skull and chest injuries.
 After his recovery he decided to cease flying.